CraftAcademyLabs/coach-guides/lecture_notes/week_three/sinatra.md

 - [ ] Open up scaffolded code they'll be using.
 Explain:
   - where things are
   - Models.
 How to use in irb, how to use in the application

+To do for students:
+ - Read at least the first part of the Sinatra documentation
+ - Read the Warden documentation
+ - Google flash messages